ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 ## References
-J. Aranda, G. Venolia: The secret life of bugs: Going past the errors and omissions in software repositories. *Proceedings of the 31st International Conference on Software Engineering, ICSE 2009, May 16-24, 2009, Vancouver, Canada*:.
+J. Aranda, G. Venolia: The secret life of bugs: Going past the errors and omissions in software repositories. *Proceedings of the 31st International Conference on Software Engineering, ICSE 2009, May 16-24, 2009, Vancouver, Canada*.
 Pages 298-308, ACM

+C. Bird, N. Nagappan, P. T. Devanbu, H. C. Gall, and B. Murphy: Does distributed development affect software quality?
+An empirical case study of Windows Vista. *Proceedings of the 31st International Conference on Software Engineering, ICSE 2009, May 16-24, 2009, Vancouver, Canada*.
+Pages 518-528, ACM

 J. Corbin and A. Strauss.
 Grounded theory research: Procedures, canons, and evaluative criteria. *Qualitative Sociology*, 13(1):3–21, 1990.